| |

 SPAETZLE INGREDIENTS

-To make this basic spaetzle recipe, a perfect, weeknight meal you need: flour, egg, water and salt.
+• To make this basic spaetzle recipe, a perfect, weeknight side dish for a meal (Chicken Paprikash), you need:

 Bowls with ingredients.